 I am a Coach because of my passion for my work.
 I am able to foster the growth of my players through the numerous opportunities I am fortunate to provide.
 I will mold a group of individuals to communicate, to be responsible, and to hold themselves accountable.
 I believe in nurturing their dreams to be the best on and off the court.
 I developed this into words when I attended the Women’s Coaches Academy a few years ago.
 I look at it often and keep a journal for my own use during the season to help me grow and develop as a Coach.

 Samantha A Lambert, Head Volleyball Coach, Rhodes College, Memphis

-Moving into the sphere of executive and personal excellence coaching, note how the tone of the philosophies changes a bit, but the components remain the same.
+Moving into the sphere of personal excellence and executive coaching, note how the tone of the philosophies changes a bit, but the components remain the same.

 When patterns are broken, new worlds will emerge.
 Coaching concentrates on where clients are now and what they are willing to do to get where they want to be in the future.
 I believe that coaching is an ongoing professional relationship that helps people produce extraordinary results in their lives, careers, businesses, and organizations.
 Through coaching, clients deepen their learning, improve their performance, and enhance their quality of life.

 I am passionate about helping leaders become more conscious and purposeful so they can have a greater impact on the world.
 I believe that impact can only happen if we understand ourselves better.
 What impact do you want to have?
 What change could you make that would make the biggest difference?
 Which of your strengths could be further unleashed?
 We will start by working together to gain clarity on where you want to focus your impact, so you can become more intentional in how you are spending your time and notice what you are doing (or not doing!) that aligns with that focus.
 With that clarity, we can identify and work with mindsets or habits that are getting in the way of your declared purpose.